Geography of Sydney: Geology

 The rising sea level between 18,000 and 6,000 years ago flooded the rias to form estuaries and deep harbours.
 Erosion by coastal streams has created a landscape of deep canyons and remnant plateaus.
+Sea level reached a highstand of approximately 1.5 m above the present level around 7,400 years ago, inundating former river valleys and contributing to the formation of the modern Sydney Harbour estuary; sea level subsequently declined gradually towards its present position.

 The city has fault lines which run considerably deep beneath the Sydney basin, dating back to when New Zealand started breaking away from Australia more than 85 million years ago.
 To the east the basin continues to the edge of the continental shelf.
-The Australian continental shelf is about 25.9 km away from Sydney Heads, which is the location of the Tasman Abyssal Plain.
+The edge of the Australian continental shelf lies about 25.9 km east of Sydney Heads, beyond which begins the Tasman Abyssal Plain.
 The centre of the basin is located around 30 km west of the Sydney central business district at Fairfield.